Jonathan Baylis and Friends

 Before Jonathan Baylis wrote auto-bio comics, he interned at Marvel Comics, Valiant/Acclaim Comics, and was an Associate Editor at Topps Comics.
 His comics have been published locally in New York City, in literary anthologies like The Florida Review, Backwards City Review, and Wild River Review, and in comics anthologies such as I Saw You… Missed Connections, Side B: The Music Lovers Anthology, Fluke, Hive, Aftershock and Digestate.
 He has collected most of his stories into the self-published, So Buttons series, of which there are five issues and a holiday special in print.
 More stories can be found at www.sobuttons.com and sobuttons.tumblr.com.

-Born just after the Cuban Missile Crisis, Mr. Alan was raised by loving, attentive parents on the East Coast.
+Mr. Alan was born just after the Cuban Missile Crisis and was raised by loving, attentive parents on the East Coast.
 He does not plan to quit his day job.
 (See So Buttons #1 for work by Mr. Alan.)

 Check out his website at boatwrightartwork.blogspot.com.
 (See So Buttons #3, #4, and #5 for work by Thomas Boatwright.)